-Brunswick Park Primary School takes seriously all complaints made against members of staff.
-Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member staff or volunteer.
+Brunswick Park Primary school takes seriously all complaints made against members of staff.
+Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member staff, including supply teachers and volunteers.
 All such complaints will be brought immediately to the attention of the Head Teacher or one of the Designated Safeguarding Leads if the Head Teacher is not available and nothing should be said to the colleague involved.
 In cases where the Head Teacher is the subject of the allegation or concern, they will be reported to the Chair of Governors, in order that they may activate the appropriate procedures.
-These procedures are used in respect of all cases in which it is alleged that a teacher or member of staff (including volunteers) in a school or college that provides education for children under 18 years of age has:
+These procedures are used in respect of all cases in which it is alleged that anyone working in the school or college that provides education for children under 18 years of age, including supply teachers and volunteers has:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-The Local Authority's Designated Officer(s) (DO) should be informed of all allegations that come to a school's attention and appear to meet the criteria.
-Contact can also be made with LA's Schools Safeguarding Coordinator who will liaise with the DO.
+The Local Authority Designated Officer (LADO) should be informed of all allegations that come to a school's attention and appear to meet the criteria.
+Contact can also be made with LA's Schools Safeguarding Coordinator who will liaise with the LADO.
+The procedures for dealing with allegations need to be applied with common sense and judgement.
 Many cases may well either not meet the criteria set out above, or may do so without warranting consideration of either a police investigation or enquiries by local authority children's social care services.
 In these cases, local arrangements will be followed to resolve cases without delay.

 Some rare allegations will be so serious they will require immediate intervention by children's social care services and/or police.
-In such cases, referral to the DO will lead to a Strategy Meeting or Discussion being held in accordance with the DfE guidance and London SCB procedures.
+In such cases, referral to the LADO will lead to a Strategy Meeting or Discussion being held in accordance with the DfE guidance and London SCB procedures.
 This process will agree upon the appropriate course of action and the time-scale for investigations.